From Lessons to Conversations - A Language Learning Platform Built for Real Life

 Task Scenario

-“You are interested in improving your English language skills and would like to set up a conversation with one of BeLingual’s top rated experts.
+“You are interested in improving your English language skills and would like to set up a conversation with another student.
 You have time on your lunch break on Monday.
 Show me how you would do this.”

 Users Responses